moasgh/BumbleBee/README.md

 [Trends on Health in Social Media: Analysis using Twitter Topic Modeling](https://www.researchgate.net/profile/Mohsen_Asghari5/publication/331205903_Trends_on_Health_in_Social_Media_Analysis_using_Twitter_Topic_Modeling/links/5c75529e299bf1268d28248f/Trends-on-Health-in-Social-Media-Analysis-using-Twitter-Topic-Modeling.pdf)

+There is a growing interest on social networks for topics related to Healthcare.
+In particular, on Twitter, millions of tweets related to healthcare can be found.
+These posts contain public opinions on health, and allow to understand how is the popular perception on topics such as medical diagnosis, medicines, facilities, and claims.
+In this paper we present an adaptive system designed using 5 layers.
+The system contains a combination of unsupervised and supervised algorithms to track the trends of health social media.
+As it is based on a word2vec model, it also captures the correlation of words based on the context, improving over time, enhancing the accuracy of predictions and tweet tracking.
+In this work we focused on United States data and use it to detect the trending topics of each state.
+These topics are followed including new social network contributions.
+The supervised algorithm implemented is a Convolutional Neural Network (CNN) in conjunction with the Word2Vect model to classify and label new tweets, assigning a feedback to the topic models.
+The results of this algorithm present an accuracy of 83.34%, precision of 83%, recall 84% and F-Score of 83.8% when evaluated.
+Our results are compared with two state of the art techniques demonstrating an advantage that can be leveraged for further improvements.

 [A topic modeling framework for spatio-temporal information management](https://www.sciencedirect.com/science/article/pii/S0306457320308359?casa_token=talkTmJVV14AAAAA:C6nfpEeQBd9-gl4ADV21MsZ1DbrAFPA5IGdWlAt_E5l9P5Ts1J9biQR04fLJ91QAGVb0qO6zaFM7)

+Highlights
+•
+Propose a robust procedure to take a decision for selecting the best topic model.
+We design an adaptive framework to use gained knowledge for improving the result over time.
+For our case study we used four topic modeling techniques and report the result of the evaluation techniques.

+•
+Propose a neural network using transfer learning techniques to enhance the framework ability to detect unrelated messages over data streams existing in twitter.
+We focus our attention in healthcare to present examples.

+•
+Create automatic deep cleaning method to enhance the quality of data to perform better classification in outlier and topic detection.

 [BINER: A low-cost biomedical named entity recognition](https://www.sciencedirect.com/science/article/pii/S0020025522003838)